 What is VMware DRS?

 VMware DRS stands for Distributed Resource Scheduler.
 While vMotion came out with ESX 3.0 / Virtual Center 2.0, DRS came out with ESX 3.5 / Virtual Center 2.5.
 It debuted next to vSphere clusters and vSphere HA.
+You may also see this referred to as vSphere DRS since it really is a vSphere feature.

 Feeling nostalgic?
 Be sure to check out 13 Things Only Early VMware vSphere Administrators Remember!